America's Health Rankings, United Health Foundation Logo

 People with one or more chronic health conditions are at increased risk of poor health outcomes, such as longer hospital stays and adverse drug events.

-Many chronic conditions share similar risk factors, including smoking, excessive alcohol use and physical inactivity
+Many chronic conditions share similar risk factors, including smoking, excessive alcohol use and physical inactivity.

 • Women ages 35-44 compared with women ages 18-34.

-• Women living in non-metropolitan areas, compared with women in metropolitan areas.
+• Women living in non-metropolitan areas compared with women in metropolitan areas.

-There are several behavioral changes individuals can take to reduce the risk of developing chronic diseases, including not smoking, eating healthy, exercising regularly, avoiding excessive alcohol consumption, staying up-to-date on health screenings, taking care of their teeth, getting enough sleep and knowing their family health history.
+There are several behavioral changes individuals can take to reduce the risk of developing chronic conditions, including not smoking, eating healthy, exercising regularly, avoiding excessive alcohol consumption, staying up-to-date on health screenings, taking care of their teeth, getting enough sleep and knowing their family health history.
 These lifestyle modifications can also help individuals manage existing chronic conditions.
-Chronic disease management programs and self-management education programs teach individuals how to live with one or more chronic conditions.
+Chronic disease management programs and self-management education workshops teach individuals how to live with one or more chronic conditions.

 Healthy People 2030 has several objectives related to specific health conditions, including: